-This procedure should work for most laptops (and even desktops) with a conventional Phoenix BIOS.
-If you have an older system you should be able to follow the same procedure using a floppy drive.
+This procedure should work for most laptops and desktops that have a conventional Phoenix BIOS.
+If you have an older system, you should be able to follow the same procedure with a floppy drive.

-- First, you need to get the Crisis Recovery Disk Tool (Wincrisis).
-Download it here.
-The version in our repository is 188.8.131.52 but your OEM might have a newer or older version if they provide their own recovery tools.
+- Download CRISIS Recovery Disk Tool (WINCRISIS).
+The version in our repository is 22.214.171.124, but your OEM may have a newer or older version if they provide their own recovery tools.

-- Format your USB drive as FAT and do not put anything on the drive after formatting.
+- Format your USB flashdrive as FAT.
+Do not put anything on the drive after formatting.

-- Open up WINCRIS.EXE and run in XP SP3 compatibility.
-Select your USB drive and hit start.
-Do as the prompt instructs when it asks you to disconnect and reconnect your USB drive.
-Then click “yes” at the next prompt if it asks you to format another disk, and then re-select the start button.
-When this is done close the tool and disconnect the USB.
+- Run WINCRIS.EXE in XP SP3 compatibility mode.
+Select your USB flashdrive and click start.
+Do as the prompt instructs when it asks you to disconnect and reconnect your USB flashdrive.
+Click “yes” at the next prompt if it asks you to format another disk and then re-select the start button.
+When this is done, close the program and disconnect the USB flashdrive.

-- Reconnect the USB and copy over MINIDOS.SYS, PHLASH16.EXE, and BIOS.WPH to the root directory of the USB drive.
-In some cases BIOS.WPH may not be the correct name.
+- Reconnect the USB flashdrive and copy over MINIDOS.SYS, PHLASH16.EXE, and BIOS.WPH to the root directory.
+In some cases, BIOS.WPH may not be the correct name.
 You can verify this by following the steps mentioned in this third paragraph.
-If the tool comes back with a different recovery name, then make a COPY of your BIOS image and rename it to what the recovery tool specifies.
-That way your drive has these contents: MINIDOS.SYS, PHLASH16.EXE, BIOS.WPH, and (returned recovery name).WPH.
-Make sure all these files are in the root and that you don’t have any folders or other files on the drive.
+If the tool comes back with a different recovery name, make a COPY of your BIOS image and rename it to what the recovery tool specifies.
+That way, your drive has these contents: MINIDOS.SYS, PHLASH16.EXE, BIOS.WPH, and [returned recovery name].WPH.
+Make sure that all of these files are in the root directory and that you do not have any other files or folders on the drive.

 - DO NOT shut the computer off, as the process is only half complete.
 The system is now flashing the BIOS.